Read John Rawls with voice, context, and method in the same frame.

 John Rawls

 Perhaps.
-Yet even a limited view can remain powerful if it makes justice as fairness: principles of social cooperation chosen from behind a veil of ignorance harder to ignore.
+Yet even a limited view can remain powerful if it keeps justice as fairness: principles of social cooperation chosen from behind a veil of ignorance harder to ignore than it was before.

 Critic